Last Updated on February 18, 2022 by Real Men Sow

 I did actually keep within my budget his month, except for one costly but essential item: multipurpose compost.

 When I started growing veg, I remember my mum telling me I’d get through bags and bags of compost and she’s been proved absolutely right.
-I like to use peat free compost, but this can be expensive.
+I like to use peat-free multi-purpose compost, but this can be expensive.
 For example, I’ve already spent £12 on two small bags this year, and I’ve not really got underway with seed sowing.

 Making My Own Potting Compost